Experiential learning resources for the innovative educator

 As I said above, having something to show for yourself other than the fact that you can get a decent GPA is critical.
-A GPA demonstrates limited capabilities, and isn't always accurate of intelligence or performance potential.
-Employers of today are looking for employees that can problem-solve, work well with others, work independently, navigate technology that is constantly changing, and more.
+A GPA demonstrates limited capabilities, and isn't always an accurate representation of performance or potential.
+Employers of today are looking for employees that can problem-solve, work well with others, work independently, navigate technology that is constantly evolving, and more.

-I recently created a project-based learning resource called "21st-Century Skills Portfolio" - this is a great student-directed, summer learning activity and resume builder.
-The idea behind it is that students essentially assemble evidence of skill building through skill-building activities.
+"21st-Century Skills Portfolio" - This is a great student-directed, summer learning activity and resume builder.
+The idea is for students to assemble "evidence" of skill building with skill-building activities.
 All of the following suggested resume builders could be added to this portfolio, which in theory could be shared with potential employers, college admissions, or even as a senior project.